bdefore/protondb-i18n/README.md

 - Visit [ProtonDB](https://www.protondb.com)
 - If you're not already, switch to English
 - (NEW): For both files, copy the values for `i18nStamp` and `i18nVersion` that occur in the ones that are stored in your local storage.
-- Copy the contents of your `contribute.json` file into a local storage entry as `i18next:en-US-contribute`
-- Copy the contents of your `translation.json` file into a local storage entry as `i18next:en-US-translation`
+- For each file in the locales directory, copy its contents into a local storage entry of `i18next:en-US-filename`, i.e. `i18next:en-US-proton-report`
 - Reload and review
 - (NEW): When finished, remove the values you added for `i18nStamp` and `i18nVersion` before submitting your PR